libjohn/blogdown-libjohn/content/presentation/ggvis.md

 date = "2017-03-02"

 # Project title.
-title = "Visualing with ggvis"
+title = "Visualizing with ggvis"

 # Project summary to display on homepage.
 summary = "ggvis is a visualization R library designed to leverage the tidyverse.
 This presentation demonstrates basic ggvis commands and syntax, and considers whether you can learn just one: ggvis or ggplot2"